elinor-code/Eldoria-bot/PRIVACY_POLICY.md

 **5.1 Service Provision.** Your data is used to provide, operate, and deliver the core functionality of the Service, including but not limited to:

    (a) Creating and maintaining your Player Profile;
    (b) Processing game commands and interactions;
    (c) Managing your kingdom, economy, heroes, pets, alliances, and all Game Progress;
    (d) Enabling player-versus-player matchmaking and competitive rankings;
    (e) Delivering notifications you have opted into.

 **5.2 Anti-Cheat and Integrity.** Your data is used to detect, prevent, and investigate cheating, exploitation, fraud, and abuse of the Service, including:

    (a) Monitoring transaction patterns for anomalous behavior;
    (b) Enforcing cooldowns and rate limits;
-   (c) Investigating reports of Exploit usage;
+   (c) Investigating reports of exploitative activity;
-   (d) Supporting rollback and data restoration operations.
+   (d) Supporting data restoration operations.

 **5.3 Service Improvement.** Your data may be used in aggregated or anonymized form to:

    (a) Analyze gameplay trends and player behavior;
    (b) Identify balance issues and improve game mechanics;
    (c) Optimize system performance and reliability;
    (d) Develop new features and content.

 **5.4 Legal Compliance.** Your data may be processed to comply with applicable laws, regulations, legal processes, or enforceable governmental requests.